Operational characterization of quantumness of unsteerable bipartite states: INTRODUCTION

 In this work, our motivation is to analyze the resource requirement for simulating unsteerable correlations in the context of a given steering scenario.
 Extending the concept of superlocality, we define \textit{super-correlation} as the requirement for a larger dimension of the preshared randomness to simulate the correlations than that of the quantum states that generate them.
 Superlocality is an instance of super-correlation.
 Since unsteerable states form a subset of Bell local states, it is an interesting question whether certain unsteerable states can be super-correlated.
-Here, we find that certain unsteerable correlations evince super-correlation, a phenomenon we term ``super-unsteerability''.
+Here, we find that certain unsteerable correlations evidence super-correlation, a phenomenon we term ``super-unsteerability''.
 In other words, we show that quantumness is necessary to reproduce certain unsteerable correlations in the scenario where the dimension of the resource reproducing the correlations is restricted.
-More specifically, we show that there are certain correlations in the $2 \times 2 \times 2$ experimental scenario ($2$ parties, $2$ measurement settings per party, $2$ outcomes per measurement setting) whose simulation with LHV-LHS model requires preshared randomness with dimension exceeding the dimension of the quantum systems generating it.
+More specifically, we show that there are certain unsteerble correlations in the $2 \times 2 \times 2$ experimental scenario ($2$ parties, $2$ measurement settings per party, $2$ outcomes per measurement setting) whose simulation with LHV-LHS model requires the steering party to preshare hidden variables with dimension exceeding the local Hilbert space dimension of the quantum systems (generating the given unsteerable correlation) at the steering party's side.
 This is termed as ``super-unsteerability".\\

 The plan of the paper is as follows.
 In Section II the basic notions of NS polytope and the fundamental ideas of quantum steering has been presented.
 Our purpose is to decompose the given NS correlation in terms of convex combinations of extremal boxes of NS polytope which leads to a LHV-LHS decomposition of the given correlation \cite{DDJ+17}.
 In Section III, we present formal definition of super-unsteerability and demonstrate some specific examples of it.
 In Section IV, we illustrate how quantumness is captured by the notion of super-unsteerability.
-The inequivalance between superlocality and super-unsteerability has been demonstrated in Section V. Finally, in the concluding Section VI, we elaborate a bit on the significance of the results obtained.
+The inequivalence between superlocality and super-unsteerability has been demonstrated in Section V. Finally, in the concluding Section VI, we elaborate a bit on the significance of the results obtained.